 Global Typhoid Genomics Consortium

-Our Mission: We aim to engage with the global typhoid research community in order to aggregate S. Typhi genomic data to monitor the emergence and spread of drug resistance and inform targeted public health action.
+Our Mission: We aim to engage with the global typhoid research community in order to aggregate pathogen genomic data to monitor the emergence and spread of drug resistance and inform targeted public health action.

 Encourage prompt sharing of typhoid genome data for public health benefit